-Collaborate with Stakeholders.
+Collaborate with Remedial Action Partners.

-EPA will continue to collaborate with the Quapaw Nation, ODEQ and other stakeholders to effectively prioritize the remediation of source material near riparian areas to reduce metals loading to Tar Creek, Lytle Creek, Beaver Creek and Hockerville/ Ontario Creek.
-This collaboration will occur through regular communication with all stakeholders (e.g., monthly meetings) and agreements with all aspects, including priorities, of the remedial actions for OU2 and OU4.
+EPA will continue to collaborate with our remedial action partners to effectively prioritize the remediation of source material near riparian areas to reduce metals loading to Tar Creek, Lytle Creek, Beaver Creek and Hockerville/Ontario Creek.
+This collaboration will occur through regular communication (e.g., monthly meetings) with remedial action partners regarding all aspects of remedial actions for OU2 and OU4.